GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/flyte/README.md

 If you have a domain you want to use, go to your domain registrar and create an A record pointing to the IP address you just created.
 If you don't have a domain, but you want to test this setup, you can use the `sslip.io` service.
 In that case, use the domain `<cloud-ip-address>.sslip.io` where `<cloud-ip-address>` is the IP address you just created.
 The other advantage of using `sslip.io` is that you don't have to manage DNS records nor wait for them to propagate.

+### 2. Create a managed certificate

-Now, create a managed certificate for the domain you want to use:
+To create a managed certificate, you need to create a `ManagedCertificate` resource in the cluster.
+Put the following content in a file named `managed-certificate.yaml` and replace `<your-domain>` with the domain you want to use:

 ```yaml
 # managed-certificate.yaml